AdobeDocs/experience-manager-desktop-app.en/guidelines.md

 Any ideas you may have to improve [!DNL Experience Manager] documentation are welcome as contributions.
 However comments, issues, and pull requests are intended for *contributions* only.
 They are not intended to be used to answer your questions about how to use [!DNL Experience Manager], implement your [!DNL Experience Manager] project, or solve technical problems.

-Any questions about the usage of [!DNL Experience Manager] or technical errors you may have should be reported through the normal support process via the [Experience Cloud Enterprise Support portal](https://helpx.adobe.com/contact/enterprise-support.ec.html) or discussed in the [Experience Manager community](https://forums.adobe.com/community/experience-cloud/marketing-cloud/experience-manager).
+Any questions about the usage of [!DNL Experience Manager] or technical errors you may have should be reported through the normal support process via the [[!DNL Experience Cloud] support portal](https://experienceleague.adobe.com/?support-solution=Experience+Manager#support) or discussed in the [Experience Manager community](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/ct-p/adobe-experience-manager-community).

 ***[!DNL Experience Manager] documentation contributions are not a replacement for Adobe Customer Care*** and any such contributions seeking answers to support-related questions will be rejected.